solidoss/solidframe/tutorials/aio_echo/README.md

 }
 ```

-As you can see the Params structure only have two fields:
+As you can see the Params structure only has two fields:
  * the TCP listener port
  * and the UDP talker port.

-As you will see further both the Listener and Talker will listen for data on all interfaces ("0.0.0.0").
+As you will see further, both the Listener and Talker will listen for data on all interfaces ("0.0.0.0").

 Let us start with the "main" function's part in which we parse the program arguments and ignore the SIGPIPE signal: